Community Paediatric Service

 • Safeguarding medical assessment of children with suspected physical abuse and neglect, following referral from social services.

-• Specialist medical advice for children with significant special educational needs (e.g children requiring an Education, Health and Care Plan).
+• Specialist medical advice for children with significant special educational needs who are known to the service. (e.g children requiring an Education, Health and Care Plan).

 Referral criteria